ssmirr/appdev-chapters/string.md

 ### reverse

+The reverse method returns a new String with the characters from the String in reverse order.

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/3054840/6d6e7c37386f001d85ca9a6949c722c7"></iframe>

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/3054730/4e44347737416ad6d635474a0e3369f1"></iframe>

 ### length

+The length method  returns the number of characters (as an `Integer`) that a `String` has.

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/3054853/4064e68cc52741fb36ad36bcd0f97b81"></iframe>

 ### chomp

+The `chomp` method removes a specified character(s) from the end of a String and returns a copy of the String with the characters removed.
+If no characters are given, chomp will remove `\n`, which is a special hidden character that represents a newline.

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/3055034/4d88518a794de6d0b8b0bdbd50e2012d"></iframe>